Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Step 4: Bulk Storage for the Rest.
 Every other card goes into a storage box organized by set.
 This is where your bulk lives.
 You're not displaying it, but you're keeping it organized so you can actually find things.
 A 2000+ card storage box keeps everything safe and organized without taking up your entire room.

 Cost breakdown: You can protect an entire booster box pull for under $15-20 in materials.
 That's the move.
 Don't cheap out on protection.
+Storage and organization are investments in your hobby, much like proper recovery and storage solutions are investments in your health.

 Our Picks for the Best Cards to Chase and the Gear to Protect Them